-In the discussion on the effectiveness of counter-terrorism, this paper attempts to problematise a mere technical and short-term assessment of counter-terrorism measures and instead draw attention to an often neglected field: the relationship between performance of counter-terrorism efforts and terrorist activity.
+18 See suggestion in Transnational Terrorism, Security & the Rule of Law.
+Theoretical Treatise on Counter-terrorism Approaches, p.
+18 and pp. 24-5 counter-terrorism measures and instead draw attention to an often neglected field: the relationship between performance of counterterrorism efforts and terrorist activity.
 It has become apparent that high visibility and mobilising powers are not by definition positive concepts in relation to counter-terrorism.
 In general, a low level of performative power has a more rapidly neutralising effect on radicalisation and political violence than large scale, public counter-terrorism efforts.
 Unless governments pay careful attention to the effects of their policies, the struggle against terrorism can be likened to shooting at a mosquito with a canon, thereby creating considerable collateral damage, while the real target may still be pestering us.
-Given these caveats and uncertainties, it has become apparent it is not so much the effects and outcomes of counterterrorism policies upon which we should focus, but the practices or the performance by the government in the process of countering terrorism.
+Given these caveats uncertainties, it has become apparent it is not so much the effects and outcomes of counterterrorism policies upon which we should focus, but the practices or the performance by the government in the process of countering terrorism.